-- Monthly Fidelity Checks by Student Services Team Member - Attendance monitored monthly/quarterly - Grade level Data Chat meetings discuss interventions, data, progress monitoring and goal setting.
-This process continues for all on-campus and hybrid learners (if applicable). - Tier 2 & 3 Students monitored Bi-Weekly for progress from Intervention Specialist - ESE Teachers will meet with students weekly following a schedule based off of each student's individual IEP plans. - Teachers will track 504 accommodation use weekly for every student with a 504 plan - Speech/Language Services will be offered on a weekly basis as guided by individual IEP plans
+- Monthly Fidelity Checks will be provided by Student Services Team Member - Attendance will be monitored monthly/quarterly - Grade level Data Chat meetings to discuss interventions, data, progress monitoring and goal setting.
+This process continues for all on-campus and hybrid learners (if applicable). - Tier 2 & 3 Students monitored monthly for progress from Intervention Specialist - ESE Teachers will meet with students weekly following a schedule based off of each student's individual IEP plans. - Teachers will track 504 accommodation use weekly for every student with a 504 plan - Speech/Language Services will be offered on a weekly basis as guided by individual IEP plans